LIVENlab/enbios/docs/Fundamentals.md

 values (functional nodes) in
 a MuSIASEM hierarchy for any type of scenarios (functional outputs).

-An enbios experiment is setup with one configuration dictionary(json object), which is on initiation strictly validated.
+An enbios experiment is set up with one configuration dictionary(json object), which is on initiation strictly validated.
-Afterwards any scenario or all scenarios, defined in the config object can be executed.
+Afterward any scenario or all scenarios, defined in the config object can be executed.

-This vesion of enbios, is built with flexibility in mind.
+This version of enbios, is built with flexibility in mind.
 That means, the value calculation for structural nodes and aggregation calculations for functional nodes is done in external python modules.
-Through this approeach, users can develop new arbitrary calculation (**Adapter**) and aggregation (**Aggregator**) modules and use them in Enbios.
+Through this approach, users can develop new arbitrary calculation (**Adapter**) and aggregation (**Aggregator**) modules and use them in Enbios.
 There are a some builtin adapters and aggregators: